All about land snails

 Flies have a notorious reputation, but most are helpful pollinators of crops and flowers, and recyclers of plant, animal matter into organic nutrients.

 True bugs are an interesting, diverse group of insects, and the only ones officially called “bugs.”
-They’re beneficial as predators of pest insects.

 Dragonflies and damselflies are among the most beautiful insects.
 They’re predators of nuisance insects like gnats, flies, mosquitoes.